 The GDS format from Calma has a long history in EDA.
 The GDS data format lives on today despite a far superior data format known as OASIS.
 I once had a couple of Calma systems, and here’s the GDS II spec from those days.

 Computer chip development teams have adjusted the GDS spec over the years from what was originally written.
 Here are a list of features, issues, and ad hoc extensions of the GDS data format.
 Not all of these are a good idea, so, like specs, read carefully.

 Data Extends Beyond 32-Bits

 Conclusion: If you exceed 32-bits with GDS then make sure you know what your downstream tools do with it.
-Otherwise, it is best avoided entirely.
-Move to OASIS.
+And they are not going to do what you want.
+This is best avoided entirely.
+If you want >32b coordinates, move to OASISTM.
 Quickly.

 Conclusion: Ignore them.
 Nothing to see here.